 In 2004 S&S modified Buzzsaw Falls at Silver Dollar City in Missouri, USA to create an elaborate compressed air launch coaster out of the former Premier Rides water coaster.
 More on the family friendly side, Powder Keg: A Blast in the Wilderness launches riders 0-53 mph (0-85 km/h) in 2.8 seconds.

-Nearly a decade later S&S gave it one last shot with Ring Racer at the famous Nürburgring race track in Germany.
+Nearly a decade later S&S gave it another go with Ring Racer at the famous Nürburgring race track in Germany.
 Featuring a 0-99.4 mph (0-160 km/h) in 2 seconds launch, the coaster suffered from multiple issues with the air compressors and only operated for a few days in 2013.

 See also: Air Launched Coasters

 The S&S El Loco model is a compact coaster, characterised by a beyond-vertical drop (between 111°-121°), tight corners and abnormal banking.
 The design of the beyond-vertical first drop took the “Steepest Drop” battle to Gerstlauer’s Euro-Fighter model, as the two continue to break the world record with each new installation.
 The first El Loco opened in July 2008 as Steel Hawg at Indiana Beach, USA.